-#WhatADoctorLooksLike: Delta Changes Policy After Black Doctor Banned From Helping On A Flight
+#WhatADoctorLooksLike: Airline Changes Policy After Black Doctor Banned From Helping Patient

-Back in October 2016, Dr. Tamika K. Cross, a Black woman, was denied the opportunity to help save a passenger’s life on Delta flight DL945 after a flight attendant refused to believe that Cross was, in fact, a real doctor.
+Back in October 2016, Dr. Tamika K. Cross, a doctor who just happens to be a Black woman, was denied the opportunity to help save a passenger’s life on Delta flight DL945 after a flight attendant refused to believe that Cross was, in fact, a real doctor.

 “I’m sure many of my fellow young, corporate America working women of color can all understand my frustration when I say I’m sick of being disrespected,” Dr. Cross began a lengthy Facebook message detailing the horrific experience.
 Unfortunately, her experience is all too common for us.